 It’s here that the first incidence of poor user interface surfaced.
-The GPS acquisition doesn’t have any form of indication if GPS signal has been locked.
-There’s no vibration buzz, just the white coloured GPS arrow turning a pale green silently.
+Once GPS signal is locked, the white coloured GPS arrow turning a pale green silently.
 A little consideration on the haptic feedback department would have been much appreciated really.

 Multi-Sport (Triathlon/ non-triathlon)